Being Kind to AI Will Consume More Tokens?

 versus

-Please debug this function and explain me the results (9 tokens)
+Please debug this function and explain

-There’s another angle to consider here.
 These AI models learned from massive amounts of human text, and a lot of that text includes polite, conversational language.
 While the AI doesn’t actually care if you’re nice to it, it has learned patterns where polite requests often come with more context and lead to more detailed, helpful responses.

 It’s not that the AI is rewarding your politeness, it’s more that polite language tends to be associated with clearer communication in the training data.
 When you ask nicely, you’re tapping into those learned patterns of effective human communication.